harshi-cse/cse15l-lab-reports/lab-report-3-week-6.md

 ---

-5. To run copy the directory and run the tests using one line, first delete the markdown-parse directory from the ieng6 serve by using the command `rm -rf markdown-parse` while logged into the server.
+5. To copy the directory and run the tests using one line, first delete the markdown-parse directory from the ieng6 serve by using the command `rm -rf markdown-parse` while logged into the server.
 Using `ls` after running this command shows that markdown-parse no longer exists on the server.
 After doing so, log out of the server using `exit`.\
 \
 ![Image](lab3_10.PNG)